-ABBC’s Executive Director Brooke Coleman released the following statement today in response to EPA’s proposed 2018 RFS Required Volume Obligation (RVO) under the federal Renewable Fuel Standard (RFS):
+ABBC Director Brooke Coleman issued the following statement today in response to EPA publishing the final 2018 Renewable Volume Obligation (RVO) under the federal Renewable Fuel Standard (RFS):